-Table 38.
-Changes in Geographic Disparity in Stomach Cancer Mortality by Different Levels of Geographic Aggregation, 1950-2000 relative geographic disparity has declined by around 60% from 1950-2000, and the RD and BGV suggest slightly larger absolute declines, on the order of 80-100%.
+Table 38 shows the trends in relative and absolute geographic disparity for the three levels of aggregation.
+At the regional level (n=4) there is substantial agreement between the measures of disparity.
+The RR, IDisp, and measures of entropy (T/MLD) indicate that relative geographic disparity has declined by around 60% from 1950-2000, and the RD and BGV suggest slightly larger absolute declines, on the order of 80-100%.
 Disaggregating regions down to US divisions (n=9) gives a slightly different picture, especially for measures of relative inequality.
 The RR shows virtually no change in disparity (-2.8%) and the IDisp shows only a 7% decline, but the T and MLD both continue to suggest a 50-60% decline in disparity.
 Finally, if states are used as the unit of analysis (n=51), the RR suggests that disparity has increased by 78%, the IDisp shows virtually no change (4% decline), and the T and MLD still suggest that disparity has declined, but by approximately 40% as opposed to 60% when measured across divisions or regions.
 In terms of absolute disparity among states, the RD shows a 50% decline and the BGV a 95% decline from 1950-2000.
 In fact, the change in the BGV over time is virtually identical for all three levels of aggregation.